chaharhimanshu1004/uptime-monitoring/README.md

 # 📡 **Uptime Monitoring**

 > ⚠️ **Note:**
-> Re-uploaded this repository after ~40% code completion because I accidentally committed using my company's laptop and email, which raised internal security concerns.
+> Re-uploaded this repository after ~35% code completion because I accidentally committed using my company's laptop and email, which raised internal security concerns.
+> The old repository was deleted as per the security request.

 ---